Theropoda

 In the modern fauna, theropods are represented by over 11,000 species of birds, which are a group of maniraptoran theropods within the clade Avialae.

-Theropoda (/θɪəˈrɒpədə/; from ancient Greek θηρίο- ποδός [θηρίον, (therion) "wild beast"; πούς, ποδός (pous, podos) "foot"]) is one of the three major clades of dinosaur, alongside Ornithischia and Sauropodomorpha.
+Theropoda (/θɪ'rɒpədə/; from ancient Greek θηρίο- ποδός [θηρίον, (therion) "wild beast"; πούς, ποδός (pous, podos) "foot"]) is one of the three major clades of dinosaurs, alongside Ornithischia and Sauropodomorpha.
 Theropods, both extant and extinct, are characterized by hollow bones and three toes and claws on each limb.
-They are generally classed as a group of saurischian dinosaurs, placing them closer to sauropodomorphs than to ornithischians.
+They are generally classed as saurischian dinosaurs, placing them closer to sauropodomorphs than to ornithischians.
 They were ancestrally carnivorous, although a number of theropod groups evolved to become herbivores and omnivores.
-Members of the subgroup Coelurosauria were most likely all covered with feathers, and it is possible that they were also present in other theropods.
-In the Jurassic, birds evolved from small specialized coelurosaurian theropods, and are currently represented by about 11,000 living species, making theropods the only group of dinosaurs alive today.
+Many members of the subgroup Coelurosauria were covered with feathers, and it is possible that they were also present in other theropods.
+In the Jurassic, birds evolved from small specialized coelurosaurian theropods.
+There are around 11,000 living bird species, making theropods the only known living group of dinosaurs.

 Theropods first appeared during the Carnian age of the Late Triassic period 231.4 million years ago (Ma) and included the majority of large terrestrial carnivores from the Early Jurassic until the end of the Cretaceous, about 66 Ma, including the largest terrestrial carnivorous animals ever, such as Tyrannosaurus and Giganotosaurus, though non-avian theropods exhibited considerable size diversity, with some non-avian theropods like scansoriopterygids being no bigger than small birds.